sxy8945/DATA3402-KaggleProject/README.md

 * One‑hot encoded all categorical and binary columns using `pd.get_dummies()`.
 * Ensured dummy columns were cast to integer type..

 #### Data Visualization

 * Explored outliers and distributions via boxplots and histograms of numerical features.
 ![Histogram](graph1.png)

+We can already visibly see outliers, and also notice how lesion 1 and 2 are not very important features to outcome and are so close to 0, which was handled while cleaning data

 ### Problem Formulation